 Bromsgrove schools operate on a three-tier system, with students first beginning school around age four or five, middle school at age nine and secondary school at thirteen.
 The most popular schools are Finstall First School, Dodford First School, Aston Fields Middle School and South Bromsgrove High School.
 There is also a private boarding school, Bromsgrove School, open to both local children and international students wishing to study in the UK.

 The Bromsgrove Town Centre has a host of independent and chain shops, with regularly scheduled high street and farmers markets.
-The Artrix is Bromsgrove’s centre for the arts, housing both a theatre and cinema.
+The Artrix is Bromsgrove’s centre for the arts, housing both a theatre and a cinema.

 The town hosts the Bromsgrove Avoncroft Cricket Club, the Bromsgrove Rovers F.C. and the Bromsgrove Rugby Football Club – home of one of the oldest rugby clubs in the country.
 There are also three main sports centres: the Ryland Centre, the Dolphin Centre and David Lloyd.